mfontanini/presenterm/docs/src/guides/code-highlight.md

 ### Pre-rendering

 Some languages support pre-rendering.
 This means the code block is transformed into something else when the presentation is loaded.
-The languages that currently support this are _LaTeX_ and _typst_ where the contents of the code block is transformed into an image, allowing you to define formulas as text in your presentation.
+The languages that currently support this are _mermaid_, _LaTeX_, and _typst_ where the contents of the code block is transformed into an image, allowing you to define formulas as text in your presentation.
 This can be done by using the `+render` attribute on a code block.

 See the [LaTeX and typst](latex.html) and [mermaid](mermaid.html) docs for more information.